smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

           1. Make sure to add **appuser.email** in the **Value** text field
        - ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-claim-email.png "Okta - Add Email Claim")
     1. Click on the “Settings” tab and take notes of the following values:
-       1. Audience, this will be used in the SSO Configuration page inside Solution Manager
+       1. **Audience**, this will be used in the SSO configuration panel inside Solution Manager
-       1. Issuer, this will be used as the “Authority” value in the SSO Configuration page
+       1. Issuer, this will be used as the **Authority** value in the SSO configuration panel
        - ![Okta-Application](../../../../../Resources/Images/SM/Library/ServerOptions/okta-server-settings.png "Okta - Default Server Settings")
     1. Go to the "Token Preview" tab
        1. Type the name your newly created application